• English

 What is number portability?

-Number portability enables you to retain your fixed/mobile number when switching to another service provider.
+Number portability enables you to retain your telephone number (e.g. fixed or mobile number) when switching to another service provider.

-• If your Carelink service is linked to your telephone number you will be required to terminate your Carelink service before porting; and
+However, if you have a Carelink service (or a similar type of service) linked to the telephone number to be ported, you will be required to terminate this service before porting.

 What steps should I take to apply for porting?

-Visit an outlet of the fixed/mobile telephony service provider you would like to subscribe to and take with you:
+If you opt to apply in-person, visit an outlet of the telephony service provider you would like to subscribe to and take with you:

-• a copy of a recent bill or statement (in case of post-paid).
+• a copy of a recent bill or statement (in case you are on a post-paid or hybrid tariff plan with your current service provider).

 At the outlet, fill in a porting form.
-The service provider will carry out the process to transfer your existing number on your behalf.
+The new service provider will carry out the process to port your existing number on your behalf.
 It is important that the person signing the porting form is the subscriber, or his/her legally authorised representative.
+In the latter case, additional documentation may be required, such as a letter of authorisation.

 What shall I do if I encounter any difficulties while my number is being ported?